RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Algorithms

 \subsubsection{RKHS group lasso}

 A popular technique for doing group wise variable selection is group lasso.
 With this procedure, depending on the value of the tuning parameter $\mu$, an entire group of predictors may drop out of the model.
 An efficient algorithm for solving group lasso problem is the classical block coordinate descent algorithm (\cite{10.1561/2200000016}, \cite{10.1561/2200000050}).
-Following the idea of \cite{10.2307/1390712}, \cite{doi:10.1111/j.1467-9868.2005.00532.x} implemented a block wise descent algorithm for the group lasso penalized least-squares, under the condition that the model matrices in each group are orthonormal.
+Following the idea of \cite{10.2307/1390712}, \cite{doi:10.1111/j.1467-9868.2005.00532.x} implemented a block wise descent algorithm for the group lasso penalized least-squares under the condition that the model matrices in each group are orthonormal.
 A block coordinate (gradient) descent algorithm for solving the group lasso penalized logistic regression is then developed by \cite{MeiGeeBue08}.
-This algorithm is implemented in the \pkg{grplasso} R package available from CRAN at \url{https://cran.r-project.org/web/packages/grplasso/}. \cite{Yang:2015:FUA:2833490.2833520} proposed an unified algorithm, named groupwise majorization descent, for solving the general group lasso learning problems by assuming that the loss function satisfies a quadratic majorization condition.
-The implementation of their work is done in the \pkg{gglasso} R package available at \url{https://cran.r-project.org/web/packages/gglasso/} from CRAN.
+This algorithm is implemented in the R package \pkg{grplasso} available from CRAN \cite{grppkg}. \cite{Yang:2015:FUA:2833490.2833520} proposed a unified algorithm named group wise majorization descent for solving the general group lasso learning problems by assuming that the loss function satisfies a quadratic majorization condition.
+The implementation of their work is done in the \pkg{gglasso} R package available from CRAN \cite{gglspkg}.

-In order to solve the RKHS group lasso optimization problem, the classical block coordinate descent algorithm is used.
+In order to solve the RKHS group lasso optimization problem, we use the classical block coordinate descent algorithm.
 The minimization of criterion $C_g(f_0,\theta)$ (see Equation \eref{Lasso}) is done along each group $v$ at a time.
-At each step of the algorithm, the criterion $C_g(f_0,\theta)$ is minimized as a function of the current block’s parameters, while the parameters values for the other blocks are fixed to their current values.
+At each step of the algorithm, the criterion $C_g(f_0,\theta)$ is minimized as a function of the current block's parameters, while the parameters values for the other blocks are fixed to their current values.
 The procedure is repeated until convergence.
 This procedure leads to Algorithm \ref{algo:GL} (see \ref{app:technical} for more details on this procedure).